Copra plantations in New Guinea

 Copra plantations in New Guinea have been cultivated since the late 19th century, originally by German colonialists.
-They were continued by Australian interests following World War II.
+They were continued by Australian interests following World War I.

 Copra is the fourth most significant agriculture cash crop of PNG.
 An estimated 2.6 million people are engaged in coconut activities in PNG to either generate income and/or as food to supplement their livelihoods.

 Early colonialists

 In 1884, German settlers arrived in eastern New Guinea (now part of Papua New Guinea), who planted Coconut palms (Cocos nucifera) for the production of copra, the dried flesh of the coconut.
 They established the colony of German New Guinea in the north eastern quarter of the island and numerous coconut plantations around coastal areas.
 They were afraid of venturing too far inland.
 To counter the growing German presence in the region, the Australian state of Queensland established the Territory of Papua as a de facto possession covering approximately the south east third of the island.
 Both the Queensland and German plantations thrived, providing opulent living conditions for the expatriates.
 Grand mansions were built on the plantations, complete with luxury furnishings.
 Much of the labour was performed by New Guinea natives.
 The towns of Port Moresby and Rabaul were founded as a result of the economic activity surrounding the plantations.

 At the start of the First World War, in 1914, Australia sent a small military force to take over the German possessions in the South Pacific.
 Two Germans were killed in the process, while the remaining German plantation owners were initially sent back to work on their plantations.
 The 1919 Treaty of Versailles saw Germany lose all its overseas possessions, including German New Guinea, which became the Territory of New Guinea, a League of Nations mandate Territory under Australian administration.

 The property of German planters was expropriated in the 1920s, and the coconut plantations were offered for sale to returning soldiers, many financed by the large trading companies which would manage the plantations.